-Two years later, I saw The Boy (released in 2015) and, recognizing the common motifs (the story in both films is based on Clay McLeod Chapman’s novel Miss Corpus), I knew this was it: the full-feature of Henley — expanded, improved and as creepily shocking as I hoped it would be.
+Two years later, I saw The Boy (released in 2015) and, recognizing the common motifs (the story in both films is based on Clay McLeod Chapman’s novel Miss Corpus).
+I knew this was it: the full-feature of Henley — expanded, improved, and as creepily shocking as I hoped it would be.

-The setting: an isolated motel at a place which has lost its touristy allure.
-Yet, John (David Morse) keeps managing the family owned premises – hopeful that one day he could pass it on to his nine-year-old son Ted (Jared Breeze).
+The setting: an isolated motel at a place that has lost its touristy allure.
+Yet, John (David Morse) keeps managing the family-owned premises – hopeful that one day he could pass it on to his nine-year-old son Ted (Jared Breeze).
 John’s wife is long gone – escaping the dilapidated family business by joining a trucker and heading to Florida, leaving her son behind.
 John does his best to raise his son properly, but the boy lives an isolated existence with no real friends other than a rabbit and a few chickens raised by his father.

 With little to no guests at the motel, Ted fills his time by wandering around collecting roadkill animals (who have found their deaths under the wheels of a passing car or a truck), for which he receives a small tip from his dad.
 The tips he saves for a grand goal.

-The common motifs of the Coming-of-Age narratives such as sexuality, bullying and the like are still present, only shown through a unique prism that wipes all the clichés out of the narrative, making it more appealing for those who, like myself, have seen hundreds of movies with a rite-of-passage thematic.
+The common motifs of the Coming-of-Age narratives such as sexuality, bullying, and the like are still present, only shown through a unique prism that wipes all the clichés out of the narrative, making it more appealing for those who, like myself, have seen hundreds of movies with a rite-of-passage thematic.

 As if to counterpoint the deliberately slow pace of the plot development, the film’s cinematography is excellent – including both elaborately voyeuristic shots of the daily endeavors of the young protagonist and shaky authentic camerawork when the psychological actions turn physical.
-The setting too plays an important role — whether it’s the motel itself, the surrounding mountains, a road or a car cemetery – each essentially becoming characters on their own.
+The setting too plays an important role — whether it’s the motel itself, the surrounding mountains, a road, or a car cemetery – each essentially becoming characters on their own.